As well as the charities and projects we support around the world, we also select a charity of the year, and this year we've chosen the 'Tusk Trust'.

 Fundraising lecture with Levison Wood

 During March this year we sponsored a sell-out 'Walking the Nile' lecture at London's Cadogan Hall by Levison Wood.
 There was an audience of nearly 900 guests who were treated to a fascinating account of Levison's epic challenge walking the length of the world's longest river.
-Despite facing enormous difficulties and real tragedy, the explorer completed the 9 month, 4,250 mile trek in September 2014, crossing six very different countries and terrain.
+Despite facing enormous difficulties and real tragedy, the explorer completed the nine month, 4,250 mile (6,840 km) trek in September 2014, crossing six very different countries and terrain.

-Levison's insights into Africa - past, present and future - were acutely observed and full of humour and empathy.
+Levison's insights into Africa — past, present and future — were acutely observed and full of humor and empathy.
 He was able to bring home the issue of illegal wildlife poaching with tales and photos of his visit to the Uganda Conservation Foundation, a project supported by Tusk.